 You can usually borrow up to 50% of the equity on your property, with most people averaging 35%.
 The maximum amount of equity you can receive will be personal to you and based upon your age and property value.
 You can have the cash as a lump sum or paid out monthly as a form of income.

 It is worth remembering that lenders tend to charge an interest rate on the amount of cash you release.

 There are two ways of releasing equity from your property.
 In simple terms you can either take out money against your home (lifetime mortgage) or sell part of it (home reversion scheme):

 Most people tend to opt for a lifetime mortgage when going forward with equity release.
 With a lifetime mortgage, you borrow money against the value of your home.
 This mortgage is often repaid to the lender from the eventual sale of your home.

 In contrast, a home reversion scheme gives you the opportunity to sell part (or all) of your home to receive equity.
 Money can be distributed as regular income or as one tax-free lump sum.

 It is important to understand the advantages and disadvantages of equity release.
 The concept can be complicated, and it can be best to seek professional help from a financial adviser to help you better get to grips with what would be happening with your property and your money.

 However, to set you off on the right track we have put together the key pros and cons of equity release.

 Equity release is a big decision.
 Your home, whilst a financial asset, is also a sentimental one too.
 There’s a lot to think about before going forward with equity release and seeking the advice of a financial adviser, solicitor, or both is the perfect solution to ensure you make the right decision for you.
-However, if you’ve decided it’s the right time to sell your house, don’t forget you get a free cash valuation with WeBuyAnyHome.
+However, if you’ve decided it’s the right time to sell your house, don’t forget you get a house cash valuation with WeBuyAnyHome.